Hawkhurst

 Hawkhurst is a village and civil parish in the borough of Tunbridge Wells in Kent, England.
 The village is located close to the border with East Sussex, around 12 mi south-east of Royal Tunbridge Wells and within the High Weald Area of Outstanding Natural Beauty.

 Hawkhurst is virtually two villages: The Moor, to the south, consists mainly of cottages clustered around a large triangular green, while Highgate, to the north, features a colonnade of independent shops, two country pubs, hotels, a digital cinema in a converted lecture hall, and Waitrose and Tesco supermarkets.

 There are four designated conservation areas in Hawkhurst parish – one at Sawyers Green, two in Highgate (Highgate and All Saints' Church) and one at The Moor.
 There are also over 200 listed buildings across the parish.

-Since boundary changes in the 2010 general election, Hawkhurst is part of the parliamentary constituency of Tunbridge Wells, represented by Conservative Greg Clark.
-Prior to this it was in the Maidstone and The Weald constituency, formerly represented by Ann Widdecombe.

 Toponymy

 The name Hawkhurst is derived from Old English heafoc hyrst, meaning a wooded hill frequented by hawks – 'Hawk Wood'.
 Hurst (Hyrst) in a place name refers to a wood or wooded area – there are several in West Kent and East Sussex.
 The 11th-century Domesday Monachorum refers to the village as Hawkashyrst, belonging to Battle Abbey.
 In 1254, the name was recorded as Hauekehurst; in 1278, it is often shown as Haukhurst; by 1610, it had changed to Hawkherst, which then evolved into the current spelling.